-Consent is all of the following three things: clear, knowing, and voluntary.
+Consent is defined as clear, knowing, and voluntary.
 Consent is words or actions that give permission for specific sexual activity.
-In certain cases the college must determine whether consent was present.
+In certain cases Hesston College must determine whether consent was present.
 Here is some additional guidance as it relates to consent: